juliangav/www.julian.is/site/content/pages/cl/cl-nom.md

 Hello there,

-As a product design leader with 11 years of experience, I am excited to apply for the Senior Director of User Experience Design role and would formally like to express my interest in joining Nomad Health.
+As a product design leader with 11 years of experience and a UX engineering background, I am excited to apply for the Senior Director of User Experience Design role and would formally like to express my interest in joining Nomad Health.

 I was most recently leading design for Thomasnet.com, North America's largest industrial sourcing platform.
 Since joining the product team as the Head of Design in July 2017, I have led the organization through a platform redesign and transformed the approach to product design by establishing an experimentation and research-focused design culture based on user-centric design principles and quantitative results.